gravi1984/file-anlyzer/Readme.md

 ### Solution
 ---
 * Java
-  * It is implemented following OOP approch and googling syntax as coding.
+  * It is implemented following OOP approach and googling syntax as coding.
 Class and unit test code are provided.
   * To run it, navigate inside Main.java, run or alter input to see the result.

 * Python